Special Populations Section

 For more information, call Special Populations at 954-357-8170 or TTY 954-537-2844, or email SpecialPopulations@Broward.org.

-This free, fun, active, noncompetitive dance program incorporating hip-hop, jazz-funk, and jazz, for youths and young adults with developmental disabilities.
+This free, fun, active, dance program will teach various styles and elements of dance, from traditional step dancing to hip-hop, and even jazz, for youth ages 8 to 13 with developmental disabilities.
 The program is designed to teach dance while focusing on enhancing coordination, rhythm, socialization, self-awareness, self-expression, and confidence.
-Participants will be assisted by student volunteers from St. Thomas Aquinas High School as they explore the world of dance together.
+Participants will be assisted by student volunteers from St. Thomas Aquinas High School as they explore the universal language of dance together.
 Each class will include a warm-up, dance techniques and steps, rhythm and coordination activities, a social circle, and cool down.
 Participants will also work on a routine that may be performed for family and friends at the end of the program.
 This is not a drop-in program - consistent attendance is required, as each week participants will build on skills they learned in the prior week's class.
 Preregistration is required.
-Dates, location, and time to be announced.
+Saturdays, 9:30 to 10:30 a.m., October 1 through November 12 at Plantation Central Park.
 For more information, call Special Populations at 954-357-8170 or email SpecialPopulations@Broward.org.

 Make your reservations early as space is limited. - Please include participant’s name(s), the number of chaperones who will be attending, and the contact phone number and/or email address.